Pavlos Bakoyannis: Aftermath

+Personal life

 From December 1974, he was married to Dora Bakoyannis, daughter of Constantine Mitsotakis.
 After the murder of Pavlos, she passed a law prohibiting the publication of terrorist groups' post-attack manifestos in Greek newspapers.
 Dora Bakoyannis has since claimed that the bill was a mistake, and did not attempt to re-establish it after its repeal in 1993.